 A brainwave is a measurable and recognizable pattern of electrical impulses in our brains.
-Any emotion, thought and behavior is the result of the communication between neurons, which produces synchronized electrical pulses.
+Any emotion, thought and behaviour is the result of the communication between neurons, which produces synchronized electrical pulses.

 Brainwaves are measured in cycles per second or hertz (Hz) and are called delta, theta, alpha, beta and gamma.
 The latter are not thoroughly understood in neuroscience yet, but we know that their rhythms modulate perception and consciousness.

 When the brain is aroused and actively engaged in mental activities, it generates beta waves.
-These beta waves are of relatively low amplitude, and are the second-fastest of the different types.
-They tend to dominate during most of our everyday lives.
+These beta waves are of relatively low amplitude and are the second-fastest of the different types.
+They tend to dominate most of our everyday lives.

 In addition, a study by Rodriguez-Larios et. al, (2020) found that compared to being in a state of rest, experienced meditators have reduced retrieval, retention and manipulation of information during a meditative state.
 This is in line with the common experience of reduced mind wandering and heightened sense of thought awareness during meditation (Brandmeyer & Delorme 2016), reflected in an interplay between alpha and theta waves.
 Further elaborating on this, a study by Tang, Holzel and Posner (2015), provided evidence suggesting meditative breathwork might be associated with greater cortical thickness and might lead to enhanced white matter integrity in the Anterior Cingulate Cortex (ACC).
 The ACC enables executive attention and control and is part of a network facilitating cognitive processing.
 In other words, breathwork can improve the practice of sustained attention.